XXXG00W0/hpml_project/README.md

 Utility libraries for GPU monitoring, argument parsing, data handling, and logging.
 Custom modules like Timers and utility functions.
 2. Argument Parsing
-parse_args() defines a comprehensive list of command-line arguments for:
+`parse_args()` defines a comprehensive list of command-line arguments for:
 Model and data paths: Paths to model, vocabulary, merge files, checkpoints, etc.
 Model parameters: Configuration like sequence length, hidden size, number of layers.
 Training parameters: Batch sizes, learning rate, and gradient clipping.
 Logging and checkpointing: Logging intervals, TensorBoard paths, and WandB settings.
 Distributed training: Number of GPUs, nodes, and distributed framework configurations.
 3. Directory Management
-check_directory(args) ensures the required directories (e.g., for checkpoints and TensorBoard logs) exist and creates them if necessary.
+`check_directory(args)` ensures the required directories (e.g., for checkpoints and TensorBoard logs) exist and creates them if necessary.
 4. Dataset Preparation
-TextDataset class: Reads and tokenizes the dataset into fixed-size blocks for training.
+`TextDataset` class: Reads and tokenizes the dataset into fixed-size blocks for training.
-create_datasets: Splits the dataset into training and validation sets.
+`create_datasets`: Splits the dataset into training and validation sets.
-create_train_val_dataloader: Creates PyTorch DataLoaders for both sets with batching and multi-threaded data loading.
+`create_train_val_dataloader`: Creates PyTorch DataLoaders for both sets with batching and multi-threaded data loading.
 5. GPU Monitoring
-get_gpu_info: Collects and displays GPU usage statistics such as memory usage and temperature.
+`get_gpu_info`: Collects and displays GPU usage statistics such as memory usage and temperature.
 6. Evaluation
-evaluate: Computes average loss and perplexity on the validation set while managing GPU memory.
+`evaluate`: Computes average loss and perplexity on the validation set while managing GPU memory.
-7. Learning Rate Scheduler
-create_warmup_cosine_schedule: Combines a warmup phase with a cosine decay for learning rate adjustment.
+7. Learning Rate Scheduler `create_warmup_cosine_schedule`: Combines a warmup phase with a cosine decay for learning rate adjustment.
 8. Model Setup
-setup_no_distributed: Moves the model to GPU and sets up optimizers, schedulers, and mixed precision (FP16) support.
+`setup_no_distributed`: Moves the model to GPU and sets up optimizers, schedulers, and mixed precision (FP16) support.
 9. Training Step
-train_step_torch: Handles a single training iteration, including loss computation, gradient scaling, and memory management.
+`train_step_torch`: Handles a single training iteration, including loss computation, gradient scaling, and memory management.
 10. Main Training Loop
-main: Orchestrates the training process:
+`main`: Orchestrates the training process:
 Parses arguments and initializes logging (e.g., TensorBoard, WandB).
 Loads datasets and model configurations.
 Executes the training loop, which includes: